Learning to Lead: The Laureate Global Fellowship Approach

 Our program design recognizes that each Fellow is ultimately responsible for his or her own learning.
 We believe that (young) adults need learning processes that are dynamic, individualized, and anchored in real world experience.
 We are there to accompany our Fellows, to connect them with peers, mentors and experts, and to empower them to find the resources, answers, and relationships they need.

-If you find this description exciting, then I highly recommend that you take the time to apply for our 2014 Laureate Global Fellowship.
-The application period will be open from February 10th to March 16th, and you can learn more about how to apply here.
+If you find this description exciting, then I highly recommend that you take the time to apply for the Laureate Global Fellowship.
+You can learn more about how to apply here.
 We look forward to hearing from you!